lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 `18E14A7B6A307F426A94F8114701E7C8E774E7F9A47E2C2035DB29A206321725` and
 the public key is `0450863AD64A87AE8A2FE83C1AF1A8403CB53F53E486D8511DAD8A04887E5B23522CD470243453A299FA9E77237716103ABC11A1DF38855ED6F2EE187E9C582BA6`.
-The public key begins with `0x04` [so we know it's in uncompressed form][sec] and is 65 bytes long (see ANSI X9.62 for more details).
+The public key begins with `0x04`
+[so we know it's in uncompressed form (see section 2.3.3)][sec] and is 65 bytes long (see ANSI X9.62 for more details).

-I used the following main function to test if `priv2pub` can compute the public key with the private key from the example:
+I used the following `main` function to test if `priv2pub` can compute the public key using the private key from the example:

 [sec]: http://www.secg.org/collateral/sec1.pdf "SEC: Elliptic Curve Cryptography"